gf2crypto/cookiecutter-list-of-workshops/README.md

-# cookiecutter-ib-meeting-extract
+# cookiecutter-list-of-workshops

-The repository contains `cookiecutter` ([more details](https://cookiecutter.readthedocs.io/en/latest/)) template for LaTeX extract from department's of information security extract.
+The repository contains `cookiecutter` ([more details](https://cookiecutter.readthedocs.io/en/latest/)) template for LaTeX list of workshops or special courses.
 Project uses the pdlatex engine to compile pdf.

 How to use this template:
 1. Install python interpreter